 But in case you’re not convinced, one look at Morfontaine’s undulating greens ought to be enough to persuade you.

 Le Grand Parcours, designed by Tom Simpson, was the first full course to be opened here in 1927.
 Following the death of the Duke of Guiche, ownership of the course passed to its members, who still retain control today.
 In fact, in the best traditions of French exclusivity, Morfontaine is closed to visitors, and you’ll need an invite from one of the current 450 members if you want to play here.

-Trekerie can make that happen!
+Trekerie travel expert can make that happen!
 And your reward will be a visit to what may very well be continental Europe’s greatest golf course.